Sbargaoui/rustic/modules/README.md

 }
 ```

-Nb: functions are private by defaut, you must add `pub` keyword
+Nb: functions are private by defaut, you must add `pub`

 ```rust
 // main.rs